dials/dials_scratch/tn/SPring-8-BL02B1/README.md

 ## Issues

-- [ ] This is PAD, not CCD.
+- [X] This is PAD, not CCD. => Solved with the full CBF.
 - [X] Sweeps with non-zero two theta angles.
 - [X] Multi-sweep indexing.
 - [ ] dials.image_viewer shows the origin at upper left when fs=(1,0,0) and ss=(0,1-,0).
       However, ours have fs=(-1,0,0) and ss=(0,1,0) so the origin is at the lower right.
 Is this correct?
-- [ ] The beam center is off; is the header wrong or is my interpretation wrong?
+- [X] The beam center is off => I guess the header is not accurate.
 - [ ] I don't know if the hand is correct; the test data is P-1 so I cannot check.
-- [ ] Ideally SPring-8 people should use full CBF.
+- [X] Ideally SPring-8 people should use full CBF.
 If they don't, our converter should write full CBF.